um-biological-station/data-mgmt-guide/terms.md

-# Data: Some Basic Terminology
+# Data: some basic terminology

 Data is almost always best described in **data tables**: